 Volunteer as a family

 Not sure where?
-You could start by visiting the elderly at your local senior center, delivering meals to families in need, or cleaning up a local park.
-However you choose to volunteer, you’ll be helping others, improving your community, and bettering yourself.
+You could start by delivering meals to families in need, or cleaning up a local park.
+However you choose to volunteer, you’ll be helping others, improving your community and bettering yourself.

 Perform an act of kindness